alibaba/opentelemetry-go-auto-instrumentation/docs/how-to-write-tests-for-plugins.md

 Instrumentation tests are generally run against the lowest version of a library that we support to ensure a baseline against users with old dependency versions.
 Due to the nature of the agent and locations where we instrument private APIs, the agent may fail on a newly released version of the library.
-We run instrumentation tests additionally against the latest version of the library, as fetched from Maven, as part of a nightly build.
+We run instrumentation tests additionally against the latest version of the library, as fetched from remote, as part of a nightly build.
 If a new version of a library will not work with the agent, we find out through this build and can address it by the next release of the agent.

 Users can add a muzzle check case by calling `NewLatestDepthTestCase`, the arguments taken by `NewLatestDepthTestCase`